hepcat72/CFF/README.md

 TROUBLESHOOTING
 ---------------

-Each script comes with a debug mode.
+Using --verbose can sometimes help identify a problem.
+Each script also comes with a debug mode.
 Supply the --debug flag to help figure out issues.
-Debug flags can be submitted multiple times, or with an integer parameter to increase the debug verbosity.
+Debug flags can be submitted multiple times, or with an integer parameter to increase the amount of debug output.
 This will add line numbers to errors and warnings as well as print ongoing status messages and in some cases, calculation formulas.

 KNOWN ISSUES
 ------------